Please learn the comparative efficacy test between Pestman cockroach gel bait and Advion cockroach gel bait by the following video.

 Pestman bird repellent contains 10% methyl anthranilate and is an environmentally friendly slow-release biological preparation specially developed for repelling birds at airports by using biologically sourced active materials and applying modern biotechnology.
 The principle of repelling birds is to use the allergic reaction, anorexia reaction, and rejection reaction caused by the physiological aversion mechanism of the active ingredients of biological raw materials in the sense of smell, taste,and touch, so that it can be used in the memory period of harmful birds.
 Escape and avoid the place where Pestman bird repellent is applied, so as to achieve the purpose of repelling birds, which is humane and does not harm birds.

-Birds are a serious hazard to aviation.
+Bird problem is a serious hazard to aviation.
 A bird or a flock of birds that suddenly rises from a runway or surrounding area may collide with incoming or departing aircraft and cause the aircraft to crash, possibly resulting in the loss of human life.
 Bird collision with aircraft is commonly known as “bird strike.”

 Damage caused to aircraft usually results from collision of one or more birds with the engines and/or fuselage.
 Although most bird strikes do not result in crashes, they do involve expensive structural and mechanical damage to aircraft.
 The incidence of this problem worldwide makes bird strike a serious economic problem.